commercialhaskell/stackage/CURATORS.md

 have been updated since the last time we checked.
 We want to give these new packages ample time to be upgraded.

-If stackage-curator is happy commit the change ("Remove upper bounds and close #X").
+If `curator` is happy commit the change ("Remove upper bounds and close #X").
 After doing this the next nightly build may fail because some packages didn't have an upper bound in place, but compilation failed.
 In this case revert the previous commit so any